sergiusens/snappy-docs/reference/snapcraft.md

 Whe used with  `-s <step>` or `--step <step>`, only cleans the specified step and those that depend upon it. <step> can be one of: pull, build, stage or prime.

 #### cleanbuild

 Create a snap using a pristine environment managed by lxd.

 This command requires a properly setup lxd environment that can connect to external networks.
 Refer to the "Ubuntu Desktop and Ubuntu Server" section in the [lxd documentation](https://linuxcontainers.org/lxd/getting-started-cli) to get started.

 #### pull

 Download or retrieve artifacts defined for one or all parts.

 #### build

 Build artifacts defined for one or all parts.
 Build systems capable of running parallel build jobs will do so unless `--no-parallel-build` is specified.

 #### stage

 Stage one or all part's built artifacts into the common staging area.

 #### prime

 Final copy and preparation for the snap.

 ## Parts ecosystem commands

 #### update

 Updates the parts listing from the cloud.
+This pulls parts from [https://parts.snapcraft.io/v1/parts.yaml](https://parts.snapcraft.io/v1/parts.yaml) and makes them available for your snapcraft project.

+#### search

+Searches the parts listing for all or matching parts.

+Usage:

+    $ snapcraft search
+    PART NAME                          DESCRIPTION
+    ffmpeg                             This sets up ffmpeg for projects. desktop/gtk3                       Helpers for gtk2, gtk3, qt4 and qt5 or gli... curl                               A tool and a library (usable from many lan... mqtt-paho                          mqtt-paho for python.
+    [...]

 #### define

-Shows the definition for the cloud part.
+Shows the description, definition and maintainer for a cloud part.

-#### search

-Searches the remotes part cache for matching parts.
+Usage:

+    $ snapcraft define desktop/gtk3
+    Maintainer: 'Snapcraft community <snapcraft@lists.snapcraft.io>'
+    Description: 'Helpers for gtk2, gtk3, qt4 and qt5 or glib minimal launchers.
+    It brings the necessary code and exports for binding and using those desktop technologies in a relocatable fashion, enabling binding with global desktop theme, icon theme, image caching, fonts, mimetype handlers application global menu and gsettings integration.
+    It also brings basics ubuntu dependency packages.

+    Usage :
+      1. add "after: [desktop/<technology>]" to your launcher:
+         - gtk2, gtk3, qt4 and qt5 corresponds to their respective toolkit
+           main dependencies and default choices.
+    [...]

 ## Flags